 Like most of us, I’m hoping to leave this world a better place for our children.
 I am not cursed.
 And I certainly don’t want my children growing up thinking or even hearing that they were cursed.

 The new essay is a monumental step towards that direction.
 What is left to be done?
 The essay’s disavowal needs to be taught for the general membership, included in Sunday School curriculum, sacrament talks, Ensign articles, and other sources.
 We need to become comfortable with discussing the issue.
 A year and a half after the essay’s release, a youth Sunday School teacher was released for teaching it.
 Discussing difficult and painful parts of our past is an unpleasant endeavor.
 Rabbi Abraham Heschel observed that a prophet “above all reminds us of the moral state of the people: Few are guilty but all are responsible.”
 This is reflected publicly by the Lord in D&C 101:41 “Even many, but not all…were found transgressors, therefore they must needs be chastened.”

 We need to rework our discussions surrounding the Lamanite curse and to eliminate any possible condoning of racism in the Book of Mormon and Pearl of Great Price.
 Some ideas can be found in this series by David Tayman.

 Although the essay has been introduced in institute manuals, how it is introduced is still problematic.
 BYU Professor Margaret Blair Young excellently discusses that after the bold declarations of the essay, there is a temptation to make a U-turn.

 Our new teachings of race need the explicit apostolic approval and authority of General Conference.
-Only when the repudiation of a doctrine is as strong as the initial promulgation, will the disavowal become doctrine itself.
+Only when the repudiation of a false doctrine is as strong as the initial promulgation, will the disavowal become doctrine itself.
 Until that point, the historical precedent still lives on.

 General Church Minutes, March 26, 1847.